Cubba2412/StudentGrades/Readme.txt

+This program will process grades given to x number of students, for x number of assignments, and calculate the final grade which each student should recive.
+(the program can also handle missing grades, as well as a list of other errors)

 The Program is run from the mainScript file
 As you run that file you will be presented with a menu with 5 options.
 1. Load data